Dap-ay

+Among the Ilocano people, a dap-ayan or dap-ay refers to a similar gathering place used for discussions by village leaders.

 Function

 Political

 The primary function of the dap-ay is as the meeting place for the council of elders.
 The council serves as the governing body of the community, with the authority to settle disputes or conflicts internally or with another village, pass judgement and punishments, issue laws, coordinate rituals and farming activities, and make decisions that affect the community as a whole.

 The council of elders is informally elected and unpaid, with members chosen by age and experience.
 However, each adult male member of a community can participate in the council deliberations if they choose to.

 The number of dap-ay in a village depends on its population and age.
 Each village usually has several.
 The number of families that a dap-ay includes can range from as little as 6 to as many as 60.
 Membership in a dap-ay is voluntary.
 Newly married couples will usually join the dap-ay of their parents.

 The dap-ay in a given village usually take turns each year performing specialized functions for the village as a whole, which can range from religious sacrifices to planting fields, repairing irrigation ditches and paddy field walls, or maintaining trails.
 Members of the dap-ay are expected to equally share the expenses and labor requirements of these activities.

 Dap-ay is also utilized by its members for arranging a mutual exchange of labor (called dang-as), for work that can not be done alone (like repairing the dikes in their rice terraces).
 The member requesting the service will usually offer an animal sacrifice (like a certain number of chickens) in exchange, which are used in the preparation rituals and eaten by the participants afterwards.
 Once arranged through the elders, all of the adult members of the dap-ay will devote one or two days in completing the task.